camilocorreao/promusica3/content/en/pages/about/index.md

 images: [2_gitarrenunterricht.jpg]
 ---

-Hey, guys!
+Dear friends!

-I teach with great passion and I am excited to continue on this path with you.
+I teach with great passion and look forward to continuing this journey with you.

-After a really long break, I finally decided to take my guitar out of the closet and start playing again.
-And you know what?
-It was the best decision ever!

-In addition to my daily guitar routine, I have also taken on a small project - the proMúsica Studio.
-I have decided to make my room a real music studio that feels good.

-But that's not all!
-I have used all the knowledge I have acquired in recent years about Linux and the open source movement.
-That means that I have not only played the guitar, but also installed and configured hardware and software and adapted the acoustics of the room.
-I have also finally finished this website (but it will never be finished...).
-It's really cool what you can do with this technology.

-So, if you are also passionate musicians or are simply curious about cool projects, get in touch with me.

-**Addition:**
 I obtained my diploma in concert guitar from the MDW, the former University of Music and Performing Arts in Vienna, under the guidance of Professor Walter Würdinger.
-I also received instruction from notable figures such as Paul Angerer, David Russell, Manuel Barrueco, Brigitte Zaczek, and Nicholas Goluses.
+Additionally, I have received instruction from renowned figures such as Paul Angerer, David Russell, Manuel Barrueco, Brigitte Zaczek, and Nicholas Goluses.

+In addition to my daily guitar routine, I have taken on another project: the **proMúsica Studio**.
+My goal is to turn my space into a proper music haven.

+I have utilized all the knowledge I have acquired over the past years about Linux and the open-source movement.
+I have installed and configured hardware and software, adjusted the acoustics in the room, and even completed this website.
+It's amazing what can be achieved with this technology.

+**Recording** is, of course, a natural part of my teaching!

+So, if you are equally passionate musicians or simply curious about cool projects, feel free to get in touch with me.

 {{< img-index "1" "das Studio in der Böcklinstrasse" >}}